-Gatherings of family and friends are beginning to come back.
-Hooray!
-Things may still look a bit different, but setting a beautiful table is always in style.
-We opted for a set of colorful modern placemats for our newest tabletop design.
-The large, flat front of the placemat is like a canvas for your creativity; combining patchwork, decorative quilting, and bold appliqué.
+Gatherings of family and friends are an excellent reason for new table linens; setting a beautiful table is always in style.
+We opted for a set of colorful modern placemats for our this unique tabletop design.
+The large, flat front of the placemat is like a canvas for your creativity.
+We took full advantage of that, combining patchwork, decorative quilting, and bold appliqué.
 All of it comes together with crisp, clean lines of precision stitching and a striking color palette.

 Our thanks for our friends at Janome America who provide all our S4H studio sewing and embroidery models.
 We are so grateful to be able to work with what we feel are the best machines in the industry.
 You can learn more about why we are an exclusive Janome studio in our full review article.
 For this particular project, we relied on the power and precision of Janome stitching as well as their no-fail fabric feeding.

 The center panel of each placemat is created as a strata, which is a quilter’s term for a block of pieced fabric made up of strips sewn together side-by-side.The completed strata can then be cut into smaller sections for inclusion in your project.
 It’s a wonderful time-saving, fabric-saving technique!